Messaging apps are supposed to streamline your day, but, at any second, the red dot of distraction can still lure you away from your work.

 What Is Asynchronous Communication?

 Asynchronous communication is any type of communication that doesn’t happen in real time and allows the recipient or recipients of information to respond on their own time.
-Email, video recording tools like Soapbox and Loom, and internal wikis are all forms of asynchronous communication.
+Email, video recording tools, and internal wikis are all forms of asynchronous communication.

 Synchronous communication, on the other hand, is any type of communication that expects an instantaneous or near-real-time response, such as in-person conversation, phone calls, video calls, and messaging apps, like Slack.

 The average person needs 23 minutes to refocus after an interruption, costing up to six hours of productivity each day.
 A teammate pinging you on chat or tapping you on the shoulder might only feel like a 2-minute investment, but in reality the time it takes to ramp back up into a focused state is a lot more than that.